Understanding Executive Function: What It Is and Why It Matters

 The Embodied Planning Advantage

-What makes the Daily Aiming Ritual particularly powerful for those with executive function challenges is its embodied nature.
-By creating specific physiological states, environmental conditions, and physical behaviors associated with planning, it bypasses many of the cognitive barriers that make traditional planning difficult.
+The Daily Aiming Ritual is a particularly powerful and helpful technique for people living with executive function difficulties because of its embodied nature.
+By fostering specific physiological (bodily, emotional) states, environmental conditions, and physical behaviors associated with planning, the Daily Aiming Ritual bypasses many of the cognitive barriers that make traditional planning difficult.

-Over time, your body learns to recognize and support different modes of thinking.
-The environmental cues, postural changes, and transition rituals become powerful triggers that help shift your nervous system into states that support different cognitive demands.
+Over time, your body learns to recognize and support your different modes of thinking.
+The environmental cues, postural changes, and transition rituals that comprise the Daily Aiming Ritual become powerful triggers that help shift your nervous system into states that optimally support both your planning and execution modes.

-Next Steps: Try Your Own Minimal Ritual
+Next Steps: Get Started With Your Own Minimal Ritual

-This is the fifth in a series exploring executive function and productivity.
+This is the sixth in a series exploring executive function and productivity.
 In my next post, I'll examine "Building Your System: Backlogs and Daily Todos" – how to create and maintain the underlying systems that make the Daily Aiming Ritual effective.